AlfredBr/family_tree_mcp_demo/README.md

 # Family Tree MCP Demo

-This project provides a Model Context Protocol (MCP) server for exploring and querying a family tree.
-It is implemented in C# using .NET, and exposes tools for retrieving family members and their relationships.
+This project provides a Model Context Protocol (MCP) server for exploring and querying a ficticious family tree.
+It is implemented in C# using .NET, and exposes tools for retrieving/adding/updating family members and their relationships.

 ## Features
 - List all people in the family tree